sonikbro/sonikbro.dev/content/uses/index.md

   - [Pure Focus](https://open.spotify.com/playlist/34QcxL5qjiCQQS2QxMYbOs?si=a97779c4a0404c2b)
   - [80s Love Songs](https://open.spotify.com/playlist/37i9dQZF1DXc3KygMa1OE7?si=ee952ba26d014b2f)

-- **[Pocket Casts](https://www.pocketcasts.com)** - All the features you need in a podcasting app without any of the bloat.
-Pick up exactly where you left off in your favorite podcast.
-Find brand new ones to fall in love with.

 - **[Must](https://mustapp.com)** - Social network for movie hunters

-- **[Reeder3](https://reederapp.com/beta3/)** - Keep control of your news reading with Reeder, RSS reader and read later client in one app, now with support for iCloud syncing.

 - **[qBittorrent](https://www.qbittorrent.org)** - BitTorrent client